June 29-July 11, 2014

 Whether you are a young writer developing your creative voice or a student polishing your critical writing skills before college, the Writing Institute is for you.
 Choose from one of two tracks: creative writing or academic writing.
 Each track offers a variety of challenging in-class assignments, guest lectures, and writing-related field trips.

 Spend your days in traditional writer's workshop.
 Discuss published work, create your own pieces using innovative prompts, and share your work with classmates.
 Workshop will provide you with the unique opportunity to hear your classmates' reactions to your poetry, fiction, and nonfiction, in a supportive setting, and to develop your own critical skills regarding others' writing.
 If you've never experienced workshop, you'll quickly discover that it's an immeasurably valuable process, sparking new ideas, energizing your writing, and opening up new perspectives to become a more thoughtful writer and critic.
 Discover the thriving St. Louis literary scene, meet professional and creative writers, and explore various writing-related professions.
-Mine the shelves of eclectic independent bookstores and visit the creative offices of St. Louis Magazine and Riverfront Times.

 Creative writers will submit a final piece of writing and present this piece at an open mic event.
-Critical writers will complete a 500-word essay on a to-be-determined subject.
+Academic writers will complete a 500-word essay on a to-be-determined subject.
 All final projects will be included in our institute literary journal, a copy of which will be presented to all students, as well as several Washington University faculty and staff.

 How to Apply